Mathematics for the Biological Sciences or Pre-Med Student

 A biologist or medical professional must be able to think mathematically (analyze graphs, interpret quantitative information, use clear logical patterns).
 An early decision to get a strong mathematical background, particularly in the core areas of calculus, probability and statistics, linear algebra (vectors, matrices, systems of equations), and computer programming, will multiply a student’s career options.

-Formal Requirements for the Biology Major
+Formal Requirements for the Biological Sciences Major

-Biology majors are required to take one semester of calculus plus a second math or statistics course.
+Biological sciences majors are required to take one semester of calculus plus a second math or statistics course.
 Sample programs include: